Getting Started

 You can install the Cloudforet by the following the steps below.

-1) Setting up Helm Chart Repository
+1) Add Helm Repository

-This command adds Helm repository.
+This command wll register Helm repository.

 helm repo add cloudforet https://cloudforet-io.github.io/charts